jurajzachar/akka-osgi/README.md

 > ServiceRegistration[Actor]

 in the bundle where your actors are packaged.
-This instructs __ActorSystemWithCofig__ ClassLoader to consider you bundle in the search when looking for Actor implementation class.
+This instructs __ActorSystemWithConfig__ ClassLoader to consider you bundle in the search when looking for Actor implementation class.

 # Example
 In the provided example two types of actors come from two separate bundles which might be deployed into the container dynamically: